evgeniy-krupen/mntlab/troubleshooting/README.md

 **Where is JAVA_HOME and what is it?**

+Java_Home is the environment variable that shows point at your Java Development Kit installation.

 **Where is tomcat installed?**

+Tomcat installed in /opt/apache/tomcat/7.0.62/

 **What is CATALINA_HOME?**

+CATALINA_HOME is variable that shows point at your Catalina "build" directory (Tomcat root directory)

 **What users run httpd and tomcat processes?
 How is it configured?**

+User apache runs httpd process.
+It configured in /etc/httpd/conf/httpd.conf User tomcat runs tomcat process.
+It configured in /etc/init.d/tomcat

 **What configuration files are used to make components work with each other?**

+For httpd: httpd.conf, vhost.conf, worker.properties
+For Tomcat: server.xml

 **What does it mean: “load average: 1.18, 0.95, 0.83”?**